mendixlabs/ux-theming/README.md

 If you want to use Gulp:
 * [Gulp client](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) (you can install this after installing Node using ```npm install gulp-cli -g```)

+Note:
+> We have provided both Grunt and Gulp, but we recommend you use the **Gulp version**.
+The reason for this is that Gulp works with pipes, which makes it extremely fast.
+In a few tests we did, Gulp performed the tasks in 150ms, while Grunt took 4 seconds.
+Yet, because there are people that use Grunt (and the first version of ux-theming only had a Gruntfile), we include this one as well.

 ## Installation

 1.)
-Download the latest release (ZIP-file) [here](https://github.com/JelteMX/ux-grunt-theming/releases).
-Do NOT download the source files, but choose Gulp.zip or Grunt.zip
+Download the latest release (ZIP-file) [here](https://github.com/JelteMX/ux-grunt-theming/releases). **Do NOT download the source files, but choose Gulp.zip or Grunt.zip**

 2.)
 Unzip in your project root folder